Quick One Board Pallet Wood DIY Bathroom Storage

 It’s simple one-board DIY bathroom storage made with an old pallet plank and some jam jars.
 You can easily make it in 30 min, including sanding and painting.

-I wanted something to hang on the wall in our bathroom for cotton wool pads and earbuds or other small bits to keep them out of the way.
+I wanted something to hang on the wall in our bathroom for cotton wool pads, earbuds, or other small bits to keep them out of the way.

 This board was leftover from my DIY tabletop project and was perfect for this quick project.